wp-plugins/default-admin-color-scheme/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Select a default admin color scheme
+Select a default admin color scheme for new and existing users.

 == Description ==